z-bj/Onboarding-at-lavazza/README.md

 # Onboarding at Lavazza - Dave's Story ☕ 🤖

 Welcome to Dave's onboarding story at "Lavazza Digital Platform Specialist".
-This project is a tribute page designed for the Responsive Web Design Certification, where Dave shares his experience of joining the company and getting started with his new role.
+This project is a tribute page designed for the freeCodeCamp Responsive Web Design Certification, where Dave shares his experience of joining the company and getting started with his new role.

 ## User Story